WOOF UNIVERSITY, LLC

 Keep your dog out of the kitchen with baby gates or a crate.
 There are extra-long gates for homes with open floor plans.

-Keep your dog from jumping on people by keeping them on leash and teaching them to Sit for Petting.
+Keep your dog from jumping on people by keeping them on leash and teach them to Sit for Petting, or have them drop treats at their feet.

-Keep your dog from jumping on you by giving them the Sit cue when they first start coming toward you and you know they are going to jump.
+Keep your dog from jumping on you by giving them the Sit or Touch cue when they first start coming toward you, or drop treats at their feet.

 If they do jump, use the "Off" cue and make a note to be more proactive next time.